 During certain years, California Tortoiseshell populations erupt, and large numbers, often reaching the thousands range, migrate.
 At these times, a mile long drive along a Western mountain pass might mean driving through a group of ten thousand Tortoiseshells.

-The caterpillars feed on lilac plants.
+Your butterfly garden gets a bonus because the caterpillars feed on lilac plants.

 The Mourning Cloak, although in the same genus as the California Tortoiseshell, looks substantially different.